wrapperband/FeathercoinWalletGuide/README.md

 When you have a lot of transactions you can use the filters bellow the buttons to restrict which ones are shown, by time period,  search for recipients / senders or a specific address.

 Right click on the transactions to show the transaction drop down.
 In this case copy address to clipboard is highlighted so you simply paste that into a document for someone to send funds to that address without having to remember a large address.

+Press the export button at the bottom right and export the transaction details to comma delimited file.

 **Tip :** The filter conditions in place are shown at the bottom left of the window.
 It is useful to know the filter conditions, e.g. If you've filtered out all your FTC and wondered where it all went ..